0simp/AviaPlugins/README.md

 # EditEmojis

 Adds client side support for renaming emojis.
 Note that even if the emoji is successfully renamed, the new name will not show up client side until you refresh.

-This is a stoat issue that I don't think I can do anything about
+**IMPORTANT:**

+- Emoji names will only update if YOU changed them.
+If someone else did it, you still have to refresh your client to see the change

+- The new name still won't autocomplete until you refresh your client.
+For example, if the emoji used to be named fuck, and you renamed it to shit, "sh" won't show the emoji as an autocomplete option, but "fu" will

 **Screenshot of the ui for renaming emojis:**